 When we left the farm, we hadn’t completed our 88 days, but we knew that we would always be able to experience dairy farming again if needed.

-Insert the same story again here; we ran out of money on a road trip.
-Yep, life on the road is quite expensive, remember?
-We needed to find a job to be able to fund our adventures.
+*Insert the same story again here*; we ran out of money on a road trip.
+Life on the road is quite expensive!
+We once again needed to find a job to fund our adventures.
 So we finished our 88 days on another dairy farm.
-In fact, we even worked there for a total of 10 months so we can fund our travels through Australia and New Zealand.
+In fact, we even worked there for a total of 10 months to fund our travels through Australia and New Zealand.

-Yes, we are now cow “experts” and this saved us from bankruptcy more than once!
+Yes, we are now cow “experts” and these new skills have saved us from bankruptcy more than once!

-- The ease of saving money (living far from a city, you don’t need to spend money every day)
+- The ease of saving money (living far from a city means you don’t spend money every day)

-- Our experience on farms in Australia facilitates obtaining a job or even a HelpX project
+- Our experience on farms in Australia has helped with obtaining jobs or even working on a HelpX project